If the coronavirus pandemic has affected your income and you’re wondering how you’ll manage existing debt, here are some tips to help.

 - Citizens Advice: If you can’t pay your bills because of coronavirus

-Spreading your payments over a longer term means you could end up paying more overall than under your existing arrangements, even if the interest rate on this new loan is less than the rates you are currently paying.
+If you spread your payments over a longer term, you could end up paying more overall than under your existing arrangements, even if the interest rate on this new loan is less than the rates you are currently paying.